What is the role of a public notary in a real estate transaction in Mexico?

 The parties involved in a Fideicomiso are: the Fiduciary or Fiduciario (Bank), the Trustor or Fideicomitente (Seller), the Trustee or Trust Beneficiary or Fideicomisario (Buyer).

-As the Trust Beneficiary, buyer retains ownership rights and responsibilities to the property and has the right to use, sell, lease, improve, mortgage or inherit the property to the Beneficiary’s heirs.
+As the Trust Beneficiary, buyer retains ownership rights and responsibilities to the property and has the right to use, sell, lease, improve or inherit the property to the Beneficiary’s heirs.
 Essentially, the Beneficiary of the Trust enjoys ownership rights equivalent to ownership.

 Just as additional info: